xcompact3d/Py4Incompact3D/README.rst

 Documentation of functions can be found under `doc/build/latex/`.

-To regenerate documentation, from the project root type `make -C doc/ latexpdf` (requires sphinx).
+To regenerate documentation, from the project root type :code:`make -C doc/ latexpdf` (requires sphinx).

 Contributing
 ------------